 Reasons to get a palatal expander

-There are several reasons you might need to get a palatal expander:
+There are several reasons you might need to get one:

 - Insufficient room for permanent teeth currently erupting